Jacob-Polane/docs.shesha/docs/front-end-basics/how-to-guides/filtering/dates.md

    - Click the ellipsis next to the operator and select which value source you want to use (value, field and function Check *Figure 3*)
        1. Select value if a static date is to be used.
        2. Select field if you would like to compare to an existing property.
-       3. select function if the a customised function is to be used.
+       3. Select function if the a customised function is to be used.
+   - Configure the filter and save the filter

 ## Filtering using a custommised date :